 This article reveals interesting facts and characteristics of the American Standardbred Horse breed.

 The American Standardbred Horse is commonly used in harness races.
 It can also be seen in pleasure riding and horse shows.
 The breed features its muscled body and placid temperament.
 The Standardbred Horse is the world’s fastest trotting horse.
 The equine is used to develop other race horses.

 Standardbred Horse History

 The first American races trace back to the 17th century.
 Where riders were sitting on horse saddles.
 Soon after, trotting races turned to official harness racing.
-Horsemen started to use a special vehicle to sit on behind the equine.
+Horsemen started to use a special vehicle for sitting behind the equine.

 A range of horse breeds took part in creating the Standardbred.
 They included the Canadian Pacer, Narragansett Pacer, Thoroughbred, Morgan, Hackney, and Norfolk Trotter.
 In 1708, a Thoroughbred foal named Messenger was born in New England.
 This grey stallion was brought to the USA in 1788.

 The Messenger’s great-grandson, Hambletonian 10 or Rysdyk’s Hambletonian, was born in 1849.
 He’s claimed the foundation sire of the Standardbred breed.
-William Rysdyk, a farmer from New York, bought this foal and his mare.
+William Rysdyk, a farm hand from New York, bought this foal and his mare.
 Rysdyk grabbed the headlines with his prosperous colt.
 Hambletonian was a father to 1331 offsprings.
-40 of them could trot a mile spending only 2,5 minutes.
+40 of them could trot a mile, spending only 2,5 minutes.

 Another significant sire in the breeding was the Thoroughbred named Diomed foaled in 1777.
 He was a grandfather to the Thoroughbred American Star born in 1822.
 American Star took a great part in the Standardbred breeding through the mares of his offsprings.
 One of them was American Star 14 who was bred to Hambletonian 10.